-If you experience any ICT issues, contact your House Committee IT representative for assistance.
-If you cannot get hold of this person, log a call or send an email to icts-helpdesk@uct.ac.za.
-Alternatively, contact ICTS for support via Facebook or X (formerly known as Twitter).
+If you experience problems, contact your House Committee IT representative for assistance.
+If you cannot get hold of this person, log a call, send an email to icts-helpdesk@uct.ac.za, or phone 021 650 4500 during office hours.
+Alternatively, contact ICTS for support via Facebook or Twitter.